 Course Code EE102

 Course Title Basic Electrical Engineering

 Type of Course ES

 LTP 310

 Credits 4

 Course Prerequisite

 Course Objective 1.
 To understand and analyse basic electric and magnetic circuits.

 (CO) 2.
-To study the working principles of electrical machines and power converters.
+To study the working principles of electrical machines and power

+converters.

 3. To introduce the components of low-voltage electrical installations.

-Course
+Course A standard and a

 Outcome(CO)